Joacohbc/goto/README.md

 Output: Go to: /home/user/.config/goto
 ```

 **Note**: *goto always gives priority to the abbreviation and index over a path in the current directory.
-If in the current working directory exists a directory named "scripts" and you put "scripts" goto search first if "scripts" is abbreviation or a index and after search if a valid path.
-To search only directories use -d flag*
+If in the current working directory exists a directory named "scripts" and you put "scripts" goto search first if "scripts" is abbreviation and after search if a valid path.
+Or if the directory is named "123" or "1" goto search first if "1" is index.To search only directories use -d flag*

 ### Add new path